themarquisdesheric/amber-health/src/pages/articles/2019-11-22-endometriosis-treatments.md

 <blockquote class="blockquote">Nutritional counseling and therapy alongside orthodox medical treatments provides a cost effective method in the reduction of pain and improvements in the quality of life of patients with endometriosis.

-<cite><a href="https://www.fertstert.org/article/S0015-0282(05)01944-8/fulltext" target="_blank" rel="noopener noreferrer">-Dian Shepperson Mills, Nutritional Counseling and Therapy Provides a Cost Effective Method of Improvement in the Pain Scores and the Sense of Well Being in Women With Endometriosis</a></cite>
+<cite><a href="https://www.fertstert.org/article/S0015-0282(05)01944-8/fulltext" target="_blank" rel="noopener noreferrer">-Nutritional Counseling and Therapy Provides a Cost Effective Method of Improvement in the Pain Scores and the Sense of Well Being in Women With Endometriosis</a></cite>

 </blockquote>